The Art Of Persuasion: What It Is And How To Practice It

 You may wonder why you should bother to learn how to persuade others.
 You might even consider such an "art" to be diabolical or manipulative.
 However, the truth is that every successful person has, at one time or another, been in a position where they had to persuade someone of something.
 For instance, most people have to persuade an employer to hire them before they can even begin to work and earn money.

-So whether you should learn better persuasion techniques really isn't a question.
-The question is why you haven't done so already.
+So, whether you should learn better persuasion techniques really isn't the question.
+The question is why you haven't done so already!

 Factors to Consider in the Art of Persuasion